 Many people wrongly believe that Medicare covers all their healthcare needs.
 However, while Medicare covers many services, it only covers the cost of long-term care for 100 days—if the person enrolled in Medicare meets specific requirements.

-Conversely, for those who qualify, Medicaid covers long-term care services, a vital resource for seniors that require ongoing care.
+Conversely, Medicaid covers long-term care services for those who qualify, a vital resource for seniors who require ongoing care.

 Myth 5: If You Receive Medicaid, Your Spouse Will Lose Everything